coder/modules/CONTRIBUTING.md

 ## 2. Prepare Release (Maintainer Task)

-After merging to main, a maintainer will:
+After merging to `main`, a maintainer will:

 - View all modules and their current versions: